 5. Tour at the Tower of London

-This notorious castle has been a monarch’s residence though it’s most popular as a prison and execution site for rebels with a recorded haunted history.
+This notorious castle, which is the most popular tourist attractions in London, has been a monarch’s residence though it’s most popular as a prison and execution site for rebels with a recorded haunted history.
 It is surely a must-visit place in London, you can choose from various tours like an entertaining Beefeater tour or a spine-tingling ghost tour to marvel at the crown jewels.
 The Tower of London is the classic spot to visit on a rainy day in London, adding to its haunting feel.

 6. Visit one of those pretty cafes